Single Of The Week: Lisa Stansfield – Billionaire (Rob Hardt Back In Time Mix) (earMUSIC)

 2001 saw the release of ‘Face Up’.
 Her fifth album, it would be her very last for Arista.
 Eventually seeing the singer venturing into 2-Step territories on the fascinating ‘Let’s Just Call It Love’.
 Then she would make a brief appearance 3 years later on Trevor Horn‘s ZTT Records label.
 This with ‘Moment’.
 A Pop oriented album which generated a poor following and eventually got her on a nearly 10 year hiatus, meanwhile focussing on her acting career.

 Stansfield resurfaced with a new album – ‘Seven’ – by the end of January 2014.
 Delivering extra gems such as the aptly titled ‘Carry On’, ‘Can’t Dance’ and the mellow ‘So Be It’.
-Meanwhile 2018 sees her delivering her eighth album, ‘Deeper’.
+Meanwhile 2018 saw her delivering her eighth album, ‘Deeper’.
 With its first offshot – ‘Billionaire’ – comin’ up with remixing work courtesy of Rob Hardt of the Cool Million fame.
 The end of 2018 getting Stansfield to release a ‘Deluxe’ edition of the aforementioned.
 With its title track – ‘Deeper’ – as brilliantly retouched by Snowboy.